Visit Andalucia Logo

 Needless to say, the Alhambra is an immensely popular attraction in Granada… and yes, Alhambra tickets do sell out!

+The #1 mistake that most travellers do is not booking their Alhambra tickets immediately, once they've nailed down their Granada trip dates.
 We’ve had members of our Visit-Andalucia Facebook group report that they were unable to get last-minute tickets for their visit (there are some options available if tickets are sold out… more on that later!) so once you have confirmed dates for your stay in Granada, I highly highly recommend buying your Alhambra tickets in advance.

 I cannot stress how crucial it is to book Alhambra tickets way in advance… believe me, you won’t want to face the disappointment of not having tickets!